Hampshire's home ground will host five ICC Men's Cricket World Cup 2019 group fixtures.

 Plan ahead so you can make the most out of your day at the Hampshire Bowl during the ICC Men’s Cricket World Cup 2019.

 For those travelling by car there is a large easily-accessed Park and Ride facility run especially for international cricket matches held at the Hampshire Bowl.
 The Park and Ride is located on Wide Lane, which is easily accessed from junction 5 of the M27.
-Parking can be booked in advance via the Hampshire Bowl website, with tickets costing £10 in advance or £15 on the day.

 There is also a designated drop-off area and separate pick-up areas for taxis and private vehicles, as well as the on-site taxi booking facility.